juliencombattelli/env-config/doc/bash_style_guide.md

 ### Columns

-Not to exceed 80.
+Not to exceed 80, unless exceeding makes readability easier.

 ### Semicolons

-Avoid using semicolons in scripts, except for control statements to save some lines (e.g., if, while).
+Avoid using semicolons in scripts, except for control statements to save some lines (eg. if, while).

 ```bash
 # wrong